utsavks/ChatForm_chat_application_platform/description.md

 Receiving a message - The important advantage of GCM is that it uses push notification mechanism where server sends messages to a device so that it need not poll the server continuously for messages which drains battery power.
 On receiving a message, the PushNotificationService creates a notification and calls the broadcast receiver.
 The receiver generates a notification, generates the sound and increments the message count.
 Thus the user gets to know that a new message has been received.

 So that is a complete description about my work in designing this app.
-The other apps that I made I have already described in my application.
-Currently I am retrying at building a chat app, however this time I am working with Firebase API.
-Hopefully, I will get it right this time!